aaronater10/maci/README.md

 | 4th   | maci - avg 0.805s |
 | 5th   | pyyaml - avg 3.630s (4th if using CLoader) |

-*Current differences in load time results for 100k lines of data from maci compared to popular or modern libraries.*
+*Current differences in load time results for 100k lines of data from maci compared to popular or modern libraries*

 Looking to continually improve maci's performance and update the results, but so far, not bad for pure python.